 As a minor, but legacy feature many will see a change in, is the way you unlock your iPhone or iPad.
 Slide to Unlock feature has been axed and replaced with Press Home to unlock.
 This broadly makes sense, because the swipe had become an inefficient extra movement: most of us who are able to install iOS 10 have got Touch ID, so we would put a fingertip on the Home button in any case.
 Now that is used to unlock the device.

-The following devices can upgrade to iOS 10:
+The following older devices can upgrade to iOS 10: